Email Signatures: 6 Tips on How to Add an Effective Logo Design

 A B2B email marketing tactic that has gained popularity in the past few years is email signature marketing.
 It simply uses the email signatures of the employees for marketing.

-Along with the name and contact details, or any other information, a logo is added; you can enable that to function as a clickable link, a call-to-action (CTA) button, or a banner containing a voucher or discount coupon, etc.
+Along with the name, contact details, or any other information, a logo is added; you can enable that to function as a clickable link, a call-to-action (CTA) button, or a banner containing a voucher or discount coupon, etc.

 It is important to note that these marketing elements in the logo are added in a very subtle and crisp manner and showcase offers, products, and resources.
 All of these are done to entice prospects and drive traffic.